 - Santos, Ana Cristina and Pereira, Maria do Mar (2013), The Policy on Gender Equality in Portugal, European Parliament: Brussels.

 Maria do Mar is passionate about teaching, and is committed to emancipatory, student-centred and research-based education, inspired by critical and feminist pedagogies.

 In the year 2017/18, Maria do Mar is teaching at Warwick on SO116: Sociology of Gender; SO249: Becoming Yourself: The Construction of the Self in Contemporary Western Societies; Producing Feminist Research: PhD and ECR Workshop; and IL902: Ways of Knowing: Gender, Bodies, Power.
 Her other modules (not running in 2017/2018) include SO9B0: Feminist Theory and Epistemology - Debates and Dilemmas.

-She also regularly guest lectures on gender studies and feminist theory and epistemology at undergraduate and postgraduate level at universities in Portugal, Finland, Croatia, the Netherlands, Germany and the UK.
+She also regularly guest lectures on gender studies and feminist theory and epistemology at undergraduate and postgraduate level at universities in Portugal, Finland, Belgium, Croatia, the Netherlands, Germany and the UK.

 In 2010, she was awarded an LSE Teaching Award, in recognition of excellence in postgraduate teaching.
 In 2013, she was awarded a Student Education Fellowship (USEF) and the Award for Most Inspirational Teaching of the Year, both at the University of Leeds.